py-jonathan/FastAPI-baseservice/Readme.md

 ## Demo of a Basic System
 I will demonstrate a project with this structure, featuring an MVP: Custom ChatGPT for everyone.
 This idea is inspired by typingmind.
 Users can store, search, and save chat messages with ChatGPT:

+When user chat with AI endpoint like GPT, user must have enter API key, product don't store API key and only saved messages to serve functions to users.
 - [x] Support standard authentication functions (Sign In, Sign Up, Change Password, Get Profile, Change API Key).
 - [x] Support full-text search using Elasticsearch's API to search messages for users.
 - [x] Support note-saving of chat messages with ChatGPT.